 You can also work in technical and academic writing, advertising copywriting, literature, medical transcribing, and many more that I have not mentioned above.

-You can check many online resources available to assist you find the ideal job.
+You can check many online resources available to assist you in finding the ideal job.

-I wish you all the luck for your future endeavors.
-If you have questions or feedback, let me know in the comments section below.
+I wish you all the luck in your future endeavors.
+If you have questions or feedback, let me know in the comments below.